 Jill has extensive experience in the establishment of new, and the development of, existing academies and schools.
-Jill is currently the Chief Operating Officer within another multi-academy trust in Nottinghamshire and is the Chair of Governors of two schools (one secondary, one primary).
-She was a former Primary Headteacher, nominated as an inspirational headteacher by her local MP, and a former Vice Principal at an outstanding Secondary School.
-Jill has also worked as a self-employed consultant, and project manager, commissioned by a number of schools, Local Authorities and private sector organisations across the East Midlands supporting education, learning and training across all age ranges.
+Jill is currently the project director within another multi-academy trust in Nottingham and is the Chair of Governors of two schools (one primary and one junior in Nottingham and Derby Cities).
+She was a chief operating officer for a medium-sized multi-academy trust in Nottinghamshire and a former Primary Headteacher for the same trust.
+She was nominated as an inspirational headteacher by her local MP, and a former vice principal at an outstanding secondary school.
+Jill has also worked as a self-employed consultant, and project manager, commissioned by a number of schools, local authorities and private sector organisations across the East Midlands supporting education, learning and training across all age ranges.

-She has been awarded the NPQH, NVQ Level 5 Operational Management and is undertaking the MA in Education Leadership and Management.
+She has been awarded the NPQH, NVQ Level 5 Operational Management and has a post graduate certificate in Education Leadership and Management.
 She has also undertaken the NCTL’s Leadership Development Programme for Chairs of Governors.

 Rachael graduated from the University of Leicester in 2009, achieving a Foundation Degree in Management of Voluntary and Community Organisation.
 Rachael has considerable career experience creating exciting and successful links between local businesses, schools and colleges and developing inspiring personal and social development programmes.
 Currently, Rachael leads the National Citizen Service programme across Leicester and parts of Leicestershire with LEBC.
 The flagship youth development programme provides over 1,000 16-17 year olds’ each year with the opportunity to develop skills and confidence for the future helping them to develop into role model citizens.